hanbollar/Odin/PROPOSAL.md

 - Include all appropriate files and project base ready for working

 Milestone 1 - Nov 19
-- Procedural marionette loading and working
+- Procedural marionette loading and working, beginning signed distance functions for meshing
 - Basic setup of gpu based bio crowds (for initial gpu setup and for initial basic crowds setup)

 Milestone 2 - Nov 26